manipvi20/Angular-2-Curd/README.md

 This project contain simple curd operation and pagination using angular 2 and typescript.

-Externa library - underscored js
+Externa library - underscore js